-Funded system: Each generation saves and invests for its own retirement.
-Many people believe that Social Security is a national pension fund in which workers make "contributions" to an investment account called the "Trust Fund."
+Many people believe that Social Security is a national pension fund in which workers make contributions to an investment account called the Trust Fund.
 When a worker retires, dies or becomes disabled, they believe that his contributions, plus interest, are taken out of an account to pay benefits.

 The reality is different.
 Our Social Security system is managed as an income transfer program.
 This means that every penny of benefits paid each year comes from taxes collected or money borrowed from the public in that year.
 Under such a system, higher taxes today do not reduce tax burdens in the future.
+Income Transfer system: Each generation supports the generation that came before it.